eslint/rfcs/designs/2024-repo-ecosystem-plugin-tests/README.md

 - Is under active maintenance and has taken a week or less to fix any ESLint breakages within the last year: to avoid packages that won't be updated quickly on failures

 The number of third-party plugins should remain small.
-Each added plugin brings adds a risk of breakage, so plugins will only be added after filing a new issue and gaining team consensus.
+Each added plugin adds a risk of breakage, so plugins will only be added after filing a new issue and gaining team consensus.

 ### Rollout

 This RFC expects the added ecosystem CI job to _likely_ consistently pass.
-A CI job will be added to the `eslint/eslint` issue, but will not immediately be a part of `main` branch or PR branch builds.
+A CI job will be added to the `eslint/eslint` repo, but will not immediately be a part of `main` branch or PR branch builds.
 To be safe, this RFC proposes rolling out CI job in three steps:

 1. On a CI cron job once a day, targeting the `main` branch but not blocking its builds